 Dewberry monitored weather and atmospheric conditions and conducted lidar missions only when no conditions exist below the sensor that will affect the collection of data.
 These conditions include leaf-off for hardwoods, no snow, rain, fog, smoke, mist and low clouds.
 Lidar systems are active sensors, not requiring light, thus missions may be conducted during night hours when weather restrictions do not prevent collection.
 Dewberry accesses reliable weather sites and indicators (webcams) to establish the highest probability for successful collection in order to position our sensor to maximize successful data acquisition.
 Acquisition started in early November 2021 but was on-going until late November 2021.
 Additionally, the flight crew constantly reviewed weather and cloud locations.
 Any flight lines impacted by unfavorable conditions were marked as invalid and re-flown immediately or at an optimal time.
+Voids caused by cliff shadow and called out by USGS were re-flown by Dewberry on August 4, 2023.
 Dewberry acquired the data using a Riegl 1560 II-s lidar sensor.